bluebanquise/bluebanquise/resources/documentation/multiple_icebergs.rst

 nodes is done on the interconnect, and not on the internet.
 Why ?
-Simply because when parallel computations take places, Slurm will provide to the instance nodes hostnames as target, and so if nodes need to reach each other through ethernet, nodes from once iceberg will not be able to reach nodes from other icebergs, and so parallel computations will not initialize.
+Simply because when parallel computations take places, Slurm will provide to the instance nodes hostnames as target, and so if nodes need to reach each other through ethernet, nodes from one iceberg will not be able to reach nodes from other icebergs, and so parallel computations will not initialize.

 Example: user job is asking for 100 nodes, the whole cluster is free, and each